 However, let’s be realistic.
 Since the Frozen movie appeared on the screen in 2014 doll sales have soared while Barbie sales have dropped.

 Also, if you look at the new 9-inch dolls that have sprung up such as the heroic “DC Superhero Girls” or the rebellious “Descendants” dolls you start to see a steady theme of female empowerment.

 Young girls today are far more intellectually stimulated than girls in the past.
 These girls don’t necessarily only want the “girly” stuff anymore.
 They are far more attracted to the strong, empowered female figures that they see all around them.

-Will Anna and Elsa and all the other “Superhero” type of dolls continue to maintain their share in the market over the long haul?
+Will Anna and Elsa and all the other “Superhero” types of dolls continue to maintain their share in the market over the long haul?
 Absolutely and without question!

-Here at Pop! we provide the most relevant gift-wrapped party toys for Corporate Children’s Parties.
-Check out our awesome 2018 toy line!!
+Here at Pop! we provide relevant gift-wrapped ideas for Corporate Children’s Parties.
 We welcome comments and questions on Barbie vs Elsa and Anna or anything else you may be wondering about.
 Contact us today!!